BongoSort/HotStone_Bak/TestList.md

 HERO Tests
 * After Hero Baby uses power "cute", players mana is reduced by 2.

-Hero Health for later iterations of HotStone (NOT AlphaStone)
-* Health starts at 21
-* When the hero is attacked by a minion, Health is decreased by the attack value of the minion.
-* When the health of the hero reaches 0 or below, the hero dies, and the other hero wins.
+* Allow hero to use its power

 MANA Tests
 * Each Player has three mana when game begins(is initialized)
-* When Findus plays Uno, Then the mana available is one less (2 left)
+* When Findus plays Uno, Then the mana available is one less (2 left) Mana Production: At the start of a player’s turn, he/she gets three mana.
-* at the Start of a players turn, their mana is restored to 3.
 * When Peddersen plays Dos, Then the mana available is two less.
 * When a player plays a card, Mana available is greater or equal to the cards cost.

-ATTACK Tests
-*

-HEALTH Tests
+ATTACK + HEALTH Tests
+* Check if health starts at 21
+* Allow attacking the opponent hero with a minion
+* Allow attacking an opponents minion, validate if its possible
+* When the hero is attacked by a minion, Health is decreased by the attack value of the minion.
+* Minions should die when they have 0 health left

+Status tests:
+* When a card is played as a minion it is inactive until it is the players turn again.

+ENDTURN
+* Findus heros Mana is restored after Peddersen ends turn.
+* Findus minions is set to active after Peddersen ends turn.
-*
+* update mana for hero,
+* changing minions' state to active.

+CARD PLAYS
+* Execute any effect that a card may have when being played *
+MÅSKE IKKE ALPHASTONE, MEN SENERE-STONE??
+* When trying to draw a card from an empty deck, the hero should take 2 damage.
+* When the health of the hero reaches 0 or below, the hero dies, and the other hero wins.